nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 ![Kettlebells][4]

-But there is a fringe element in CrossFit, which unfortunately looks mainstream to some who don't really know it.
+But there is a fringe element in CrossFit, which unfortunately looks mainstream to some who don't really have enough context to judge.
 From the outside, CrossFit can look almost cult-like.
 It's easy to get an impression of people doing dangerous things with little caution or training.
 To hear people talk about it, everyone in CrossFit works out insanely until they vomit, pushing themselves until their muscles break down and vital organs go into failure modes.

 That's not what I've experienced.
 I've never seen anyone vomit, or even come close to it as far as I know.
 I think that part of this dichotomy comes from